XivRepo/XivRepo-ApiServer-legacy/CONTRIBUTING.md

 ## Contributing

-Contributions to labrinth are welcome!
+Contributions to The XIV Repository api server are welcome!
 However, we do have a couple dependencies that you need to get up and running.

-We reccomend using [Docker](https://www.docker.com/) for setting up your dev enviroment.
+We recomend using [Docker](https://www.docker.com/) for setting up your dev enviroment.
 If you have Docker and docker-compose installed, you may run:
 ```sh
 docker-compose up
 ```